-According to the Verizon 2020 Data Breach report, almost one-third of the breaches included social engineering techniques, and 90 percent of them were phishing attacks.
-Social engineering attacks are those which manipulate human behavior to attain specific goals — typically through clicking on a link or opening a file.
+According to the Verizon 2020 Data Breach report, almost one-third of breaches that year included social engineering techniques, and 90 percent were phishing attacks.
+Social engineering attacks manipulate human behavior to attain specific goals – typically through clicking on a link or opening a file.

 What are the most common phishing attacks?

 The most common types of phishing attacks include: